ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 ^^^^^^^^^
 Incidence focuses on new cases.
 There are two measures of incidence: risk and rate.

 *Incidence risk*, also called *incidence proportion*, *attack rate*, or *cumulative incidence* is the probability of occurence of disease among a disease free, at risk, population during a specified time period.
 It is the number of new cases of disease during a defined period of time divided by the population at the start of the time period.
 It is not interpretable without specification of the time period to which it applies.
-The counterfactual of the incidence proportion is the survival proportion which is 1-incidence proportion.
+The survival proportion is 1-incidence proportion.

+TO DO: ADD FORMULAS FOR EVERYTHING

 *Incidence rate* has the same numerator as incidence risk, that is the appearance of new cases.
 In contrast to risks, which relate the number of new cases to the size of the population at risk in the beginning of the period studied, rates relate the number of new cases to the person-time (Y) at risk, a measure that takes into account changes in the size of the population at risk during the follow-up period.
 The rate takes into account the fact that some people who start at risk do not remain at risk during the whole period, because they develop the disease, or die, or leave the population by migrating, refusing to continue to participate in the study etc. Others may join the population at risk after the beginning of the period, through birth, migration into the area, recruitment into the study, etc. The denominator in a rate (Y) is thus the sum of the time each person in the study population remained at risk during the study period.
 This is called the person-time experience at risk, and is expressed in units of person-time: person-years at risk, person-days at risk, baby-weeks at risk etc.

 For rare diseases, risk and rates are numerically similar.
+TO DO: GIVE example and how the time period needs to be specified.

+TO DO: HOW TO APPLY POPULATION LEVEL rates to individuals: Talk about incidence hazards

 Prevalence
 ^^^^^^^^^^